Edited by: Keri Stooksbury

 However, not all flights credited to Flying Blue earn miles based on how much you spend.
-Crediting partner flights to Flying Blue will earn points based on their respective fare class and distance flown — you can view rates for each partner and their respective fare classes here.
+Crediting partner flights to Flying Blue will earn miles based on their respective fare class and distance flown — you can view rates for each partner and their respective fare classes.

-Since Flying Blue is a SkyTeam member, you can earn miles with their 20+ alliance partners like as Delta Air Lines and Korean Air.
-Flying Blue also has a handful of non-alliance partner airlines like Japan Airlines (JAL), Air Corsica, and others.
+Since Flying Blue is a SkyTeam member, you can earn miles with its 20+ alliance partners, such as Delta Air Lines and Korean Air.
+Flying Blue also has a handful of non-alliance partner airlines such as Japan Airlines (JAL), Air Corsica, and others.

 Hot Tip: For more information on crediting miles to Flying Blue, check out this in-depth guide on where to credit your airline miles.

-You can transfer points to Flying Blue from nearly all transferable points programs, including American Express Membership Rewards, Capital One, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy.
+You can transfer points to Flying Blue from nearly all transferable points programs, including American Express Membership Rewards, Bilt Rewards, Brex Rewards, Capital One Miles, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy.

 Here’s a quick overview of how to earn points with each program and transfer them to Flying Blue.

-American Express Membership Rewards is one of the best ways to earn Flying Blue points.
-The bank issues a suite of Membership Rewards earning cards, each with different benefits, welcome bonuses, and earning rates on specific categories.
+American Express Membership Rewards is one of the best ways to earn Flying Blue miles.
+The bank issues a suite of Membership Rewards-earning cards, each with different benefits, welcome bonuses, and earning rates on specific categories.
 For example, some American Express cards earn bonus points on dining and groceries and others on airfare.

-As discussed earlier, you can transfer Membership Rewards points to Flying Blue.
+As discussed earlier, Flying Blue is an Amex transfer partner.
 Points transfer at a 1:1 transfer ratio and usually process instantly, so it’s a quick and easy way to book Flying Blue award tickets.
 Just note that you can only transfer in increments of 1,000 points.